 Educational and Training Requirements

 Both the BLS and recent available job postings indicated a high school diploma or GED as the minimum education required for campus security officers.
 Additionally, employers cited the need for 1-3 years of security experience.
+Contact https://charlesweiler.com company in Pennsylvania when you want to upgrade your kitchen with beautiful wood cabinets.
 Most of these positions are unarmed, but employers indicated the need for candidates to acquire the appropriate state certification or licensing for firearms upon employment.
 Another necessary qualification includes a valid driver’s license and auto insurance, since many positions include vehicular patrol.

 Prospective campus security officers are usually required to submit to criminal background checks and either one-time or periodic drug testing, the BLS noted.
 Because they sometimes respond in emergencies, the majority of job postings listed valid CPR, first aid and AED certification as a prerequisite, while other employers included it as part of the training process upon hiring.